josesuarez-accenture/openathon-angular/lab-06/README.md

 ...
 ```

-We add our new filter in the *get* url, jus after *events* part.
+We add our new filter in the *get* url, just after *events* part.
 This filter is a *filter* variable coming from the call and we will see his aspect later.

 > **_Side Note:_** You can see how the filters are formed in json-server library in <a target="_blank" href="https://github.com/typicode/json-server#filter">this link</a>.